WHMCS/developer-docs/admin-area/index.md

 In order to make changes to the logo displayed on the admin area login page and the top left corner of admin area pages, there are 2 changes that need to be made.

 First, replace the `~/assets/img/whmcs.png` with your desired logo.
 Then in the custom admin template in the `~/admin/templates` folder, replace the `images/logo.gif` file.
-Any admin users would then need to be edited and set to use this template.
 This method is recommended to ensure any changes are not overwritten during upgrades.
+Once this is done, please switch any desired admin users to the new template using the steps at [Making your template live](#Making your template live) below.

 # CSS Styling